prantlf/jsonlint/README.md

       -p, --pretty-print           prettify the input instead of stringifying the parsed object
-      -P, --pretty-print-invalid   force pretty-printing even for invalid input --prune-comments             omit comments from the prettified output --strip-object-keys          strip quotes from object keys if possible (JSON5)
+      -P, --pretty-print-invalid   force pretty-printing even for invalid input -r, --trailing-newline       ensure a line break at the end of the output --prune-comments             omit comments from the prettified output --strip-object-keys          strip quotes from object keys if possible (JSON5)